aiskunks/AI_Research/diffusion-model-best-practices/README.md

 ### Results 📈

-Two sample generation of cats when trained with a set of CAT faces ONLY
+Sample generation of cats when trained with a set of CAT faces ONLY
 <div align='left'>
 <img src = 'cat_images/sample-493.png'
      width="500"